 Finding cute clothes for baby boys is tough!
 I love things that have woodland creatures in rich earthy browns, mossy greens and warm autumnal oranges.
 Elfish hats make babies look so sweet, which is how I started recycling and revamping wool sweaters.
 Then I realized that I could make all kinds of toasty things for him.

-makes even more recycled designs for big and little people.
+My friend, Rose, makes even more recycled designs for big and little people.
 You can find them at www.consciousclothing.etsy.com.